yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

-As noted in {{cluster}}, if the server is actually a cluster of machines, the protection key MUST be synchronized between them.
+As noted in {{cluster}}, if the server is actually a cluster of machines, the protection key MUST be synchronized between all the nodes that accept TLS connections to the same server name.
 When {{RFC5077}} is deployed, an easy way to do it is to derive the protection key from the session-ticket protection key, which is already synchronized.
 For example: